Hemendra-DCVS/Employee_Review_System/README.md

     For employees, ERS provides a simplified view with essential features.
 They can access a list of pending performance reviews that require their feedback, making it easy to provide timely input.
 Employees can also view the details of ongoing reviews and submit feedback, facilitating a collaborative feedback process.

+#### Prerequisites
+- Node.js and npm installed
+- MongoDB installed and running
+- Git (for cloning the repository)

 ##### Getting Started : Installation